Before you try any of the troubleshooting steps in this appendix, do the following:

 If you clicked Next after you entered incorrect information about one of the installation windows, click Back to return to the window and correct the information.

-If you encounter an error while Oracle Universal Installer is copying or linking files, see "Reviewing the Log of an Installation Session" for interactive installations or "Silent or Noninteractive Installation Response File Error Handling" for more information.
+If you encounter an error while Oracle Universal Installer is copying or linking files, then see "Reviewing the Log of an Installation Session" for interactive installations or "Silent or Response File Installation Error Handling" for silent or response file installations.

-If you encounter an error while a configuration assistant is running, see the "Troubleshooting Configuration Assistants" section.
+If you encounter an error while configuration assistant is running, then see Section D.5, "Troubleshooting Configuration Assistants."

-If you cannot resolve the problem, remove the failed installation by following the steps listed in the "Cleaning Up After a Failed Installation" section.
+If you cannot resolve the problem, then remove the failed installation by following the steps listed in Section D.7, "Cleaning Up After a Failed Installation."

-During an installation, Oracle Universal Installer records all the actions that it performs in a log file.
+During this first installation and all subsequent installations, Oracle Universal Installer saves all of the actions that it performs in a log file in this directory.
 If you encounter problems during the installation, review the log file for information about possible causes of the problem.
-By default, the log files are located in the following directory:

 Note:Do not delete or manually alter the